-- The board can be ordered with optional maximum voltage range.
-The maximum voltage range for the default board is +/- 5 Volts. - Only differential mode is supported by this board. - When synchronizing multiple cards, only one synchronization clock can be selected even though the board supports multiple clocks. - Driver and board supports MSI interrupts.
+- The 9277 board comes in +/5 Volt range. - The 9278 board comes in +/-10 Volt range. - Full differential mode is supported by these boards. - When synchronizing multiple cards, only one synchronization clock can be selected even though the board supports multiple clocks. - Driver and board supports MSI interrupts.
+The default configuration is to perform MS interrupts.